Anas-Aljuhani/Tuwaiq-BootCamps-Projects-App/README.md

 - **Update Project**: The TeamLead can only update all his Project.

-- **Edit Logo, Base, and assets/readme/Images...**: Team Leads can edit the project’s logo, base, and assets/readme/images and more.
+- **Edit Logo, Base, and more**: Team Leads can edit the project’s logo, base, and more.

 ## Widgets & External Packages